samwillis/pagedown-bootstrap/README.md

 PageDown-with-emotions
 =======================

-> This is a fork of https://github.com/samwillis/pagedown-bootstrap to add i18n support
+> This is a fork of https://github.com/samwillis/pagedown-bootstrap to add i18n and emotions support

-This is a fork of https://github.com/johnnyZhao/pagedown-bootstrap-i18n to add emotions support
+**i18n support**
+Currenly the hint and the hover tooltips are seperated from Markdown.Editor.js to i18n/Markdown.i18n.LANGUAGE.js, where translations are located.
+Only chinese translation is complete, but you can add pretty much any language as you like.
+Just make sure the format looks like the i18n/Markdown.i18n.zh-cn.js file.

+Usage:
+reference the translation file in your template and pass a language preference to set the editor language when you are constructing your editor in your js code

+**emotions**
 You have to call Markdown.SupportEmotions(imgPath,emotions) before constructing your editor if your want it to include emotions